AstraZeneca/KAZU/kazu-jvm/README.md

 # Kazu-JVM - Biomedical NLP

-Some valuable BioNLP algorithms are implemented in JVM languages (e.g. SETH).
+Some valuable BioNLP algorithms are implemented in JVM languages (e.g. SETH, Opsin).
 In order to make these accessible to python, we use Py4J to call them from a Kazu Step instance.

 # Compiling the JVM